SummIt: Iterative Text Summarization via ChatGPT: Methods

 We utilize both system prompts and user prompts following the OpenAI API in our system implementations.
 The full prompts used in the experiments can be found in Table~\ref{table:prompt_sys} and Table~\ref{table:prompt}.
-Notably, we empirically find that pre-defining the possible edit operations for the evaluator improves the system performance significantly since it avoids random edits to the summary by the large language model.
-We specifically allow the evaluator to generate feedback based on the source document and summary at this iteration with the following five types of possible operations: \begin{itemize} \item Add: add the information of <insert> \item Remove: remove the information of <insert> from the summary \item Rephrase: rephrase the information of <insert> in the summary \item Simplify: Shorten the summary \item Keep: Keep the summary unchanged \end{itemize} These types of edit operations are commonly used in text editing systems ~\cite{reid2022learning,Faltings2020TextEB}, and we adopt them for summary refinement.
+Notably, we empirically find that pre-defining the possible edit operations for the evaluator improves the system performance significantly since it avoids free-form edits to the summary by the large language model.
+Thus, we adopt the five types of text editing operations commonly used in text editing systems ~\cite{reid2022learning,Faltings2020TextEB}.
+We specifically require the evaluator to generate feedback based on the source document and summary at this iteration with the following five types of possible refinement operations: \begin{itemize} \item \textbf{Add}: Add the information of <insert> \item \textbf{Remove}: Remove the information of <insert> from the summary \item \textbf{Rephrase}: Rephrase the information of <insert> in the summary \item \textbf{Simplify}: Shorten the summary \item \textbf{Keep}: Keep the summary unchanged \end{itemize}